modulocity/automationstationgame.com/_posts/devlog-19.md

 - Rewrite item routing logic to support a 3D voxel grid.
 Items can now be transferred vertically.
 - Added support for non-empty hopper dropping items beneath it
 - Implemented custom manual interactions for the hopper that support hold to fill or empty

+As always, thanks for taking the time to read this devlog!
+My next big task will tackling progression systems in an effort to turn this bag of systems into an actual game.
+Stay tuned for another devlog in a couple of weeks!

 -Scott